NMSU-CS-271/git-github-fundamentals-Tyme17/README.md

 * Create a new markdown file, named README.md, in this repository (the name matters!).
 Let your instructors know what you learned and what you are still confused about!
 Experiment with different styles!

+## Lab 01: Git & GitHub Fundamentals

+### Tyler Helmick | August 22, 2022 | CS-271: Object-Oriented Programming

+In reading the Basics of GitHub document, I have been able to learn what Git and GitHub effectively do and have gained an understanding how the class will utilize it.

+To begin, it would seem that GitHub is used to collect and share our assignments with any peers that we wish to collaborate with and easily submit work.
+Alongside this, GitHub is able to effectively store previous renditions of code and our previous work, allowing us to easily track our progress and build onto our current code.
+Commits and pushing allow for changes to be made within the code in an SSH.

+Various tools in GitHub allow for us to edit our code within a collected file known as the repository, with branches and forks allowing separate code to be added and edited alongside the main branch of either your own code or someone else's code.
+When editing code within other's branches, a pull request can be used to gather input from others on your proposed additions and potential changes.
+In the event that enhancements or errors occur within a project, issues can be created to make a form of task list to correct or edit the code and notify others of the changes made.
+Any code can then be formatted on GitHub within a "Markdown".

+For any confusion that I have, I am mostly concerned with linking GitHub with Visual Studio Code and the NMSU SSH.
+However, I believe that I will be capable of establishing this connection soon, with some assistance at least.
+Overall, I look forward to learning how to use GitHub and all it has to offer.

 ## 📝 Optional next steps

 * Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).